 The Application for Admission and Record of Applications (hereinafter called "Waiting List") constitutes the basic records of each family applying for admission.
-Prior to the execution of any lease between the Agent and the applicant, the Agent will certify in writing that the family meets all conditions governing eligibility and suitability.
-The specific requirements for eligibility and suitability are critical to the success of the property and are outlined below.
+Prior to the execution of any lease between the Agent and the applicant, the Agent will certify in writing that the family meets all conditions governing eligibility.
+Except as provided in section 4.6 A(1), the Tenant Selection Committee "TSC" shall review and approve all applications for admission to Public Housing Units in accordance with the terms outlined in the Amended Consent Decree.

-If the Agent determines that an applicant is ineligible, the Agent shall promptly notify the applicant.
+If the Agent or TSC determines that an applicant is ineligible, the Agent shall promptly notify the applicant.
 When requested, and within a reasonable time after the determination is made, the applicant shall be provided an opportunity for an informal hearing conducted by someone other than the person who made the initial decision.